3801

-3801 (pronounced Thirty-eight o-one) is a 4-6-2 steam locomotive operated by the New South Wales Government Railways between 1943 and 1974.
+3801 is a C38 class 4-6-2 steam locomotive built for and operated by the New South Wales Government Railways between 1943 and 1974.
 It is arguably Australia's most famous steam locomotive, being the only one to have visited all mainland states and territories.

 Construction

-3801 was built in 1943 by Clyde Engineering as the first of 30 38 class locomotives built to haul express trains.
+3801 was built in 1943 by Australian company Clyde Engineering as the first of 30 C38 class locomotives built to haul express trains.
 The first five were built by Clyde Engineering to a streamlined design, whilst the 25 post-war locomotives in the class were built by the NSWGR themselves at Eveleigh and Cardiff Locomotive Workshops and were unstreamlined.

 The 38 class were first conceived in 1938.
 They suffered many delays during construction due to material shortages caused by World War II.
 3801 was the first engine completed late 1942 and entered service on 22 January 1943 to little fanfare.
 It became known at the time as the Grey Nurse due to its drab, all grey colour scheme, a wartime camouflage scheme.